practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/COBOL/README.md

 I didn't try [IBM COBOL](https://www.ibm.com/products/cobol-compiler-linux-x86), which is said to compile to fast machine code.

-The last two compilers skip the step of first transpiling COBOL source code into C source code, like GnuCOBOL does, and - with an intermediate step at gcobol at least - compile more or less directly into machine code.
+The last two compilers skip the step of first transpiling COBOL source code into C source code, like GnuCOBOL does, and - with an intermediate step at gcobol at least - compile more or less directly into native machine code.

 <br/>